calaldees/teachingWorkshops/teacherTraining/literacyNumeracyCitizenship.md

 Education Inspection Framework (EIF) (Async 45min + 30min breakout groups + 15min whole class == 1hour30min)
 ------------------------------------

+ITT Core Content Framework

+> 1.1.
+Teachers have the ability to affect and improve the wellbeing, motivation and behaviour of their pupils.

+> 1.2.
+Teachers are key role models, who can influence the attitudes, values and behaviours of their pupils.

 * I always refer my students to the assessment criteria.
 You are teachers.
 I will refer you to your _assessment criteria_.
 What criteria are schools inspected under?